 The following figures represent the effect of the "ShuffeSpeedFactor" value.
 In Figure 4.19 the factor is quite low and an artificial "ring" spreading pattern can be observed in the 2nd step

-Figure 4.19 Low ShuffleSpeedFactor, particles in step 2
+Figure 4.19 Particles for a ShuffleSpeedFactor, of 10, time step 2.

 After 100 timesteps the particles are spread over a large area and show some "unnatural" jumping (compared to the corresponding image in Figure 4.15).